 Key Personnel

 Terence O’Brien MD (PI): We request 1.2 calendar months effort support during Years 1-5 ($17,467 annually including fringe).
-Dr O’Brien will be the project leader for Project 2 at the University of Melbourne.
-Dr O’Brien will contribute to the following: design of experiments, MRI acquisitions and analysis, supervision and training of post-doctoral fellows and Research Assistants, supervision and training of personnel in surgeries, drug administrations, video-EEG studies and analysis, histology studies, animal handling and behavioral studies, blood sampling, molecular and histological studies at the University of Melbourne.
+Dr. O’Brien will be the project leader for Project 2 at the University of Melbourne.
+Dr. O’Brien will contribute to the following: design of experiments, MRI acquisitions and analysis, supervision and training of post-doctoral fellows and Research Assistants, supervision and training of personnel in surgeries, drug administrations, video-EEG studies and analysis, histology studies, animal handling and behavioral studies, blood sampling, molecular and histological studies at the University of Melbourne.
 He will also contribute to data discussion and analysis and presentation in manuscripts and conferences.
-Dr O’Brien will also be responsible for the blinding of the experiments at the University of Melbourne.
+Dr. O’Brien will also be responsible for the blinding of the experiments at the University of Melbourne.
 No annual increases are planned in this requested amount.
 Fringe benefits at The University of Melbourne are 31.19%.

 Nigel Jones PhD (co-I): We request 0.6 calendar months effort support during Years 1-5 ($6,398 annually including fringe).
-Dr Jones will work with Dr. O’Brien to contribute to the following aspects of the work at the University of Melbourne.
-Dr O’Brien will contribute to the following: design of experiments, supervision and training of post-doctoral fellows and Research Assistants, supervision and training of personnel in surgeries, drug administrations, video-EEG studies and analysis, MRI acquisitions and analysis, histology studies, animal handling and behavioral studies, blood sampling, molecular and histological studies at the University of Melbourne.
-Dr. Jones has particular expertise in behavioral testing in rodents, and will take primary responsibility for supervising these.
+Dr. Jones will work with Dr..
+O’Brien to contribute to the following aspects of the work at the University of Melbourne.
+Dr. O’Brien will contribute to the following: design of experiments, supervision and training of post-doctoral fellows and Research Assistants, supervision and training of personnel in surgeries, drug administrations, video-EEG studies and analysis, MRI acquisitions and analysis, histology studies, animal handling and behavioral studies, blood sampling, molecular and histological studies at the University of Melbourne.
+Dr..
+Jones has particular expertise in behavioral testing in rodents, and will take primary responsibility for supervising these.
 He will also contribute to data discussion and analysis and presentation in manuscripts and conferences.
 No annual increases are planned in this requested amount.
 Fringe benefits at The University of Melbourne are 31.19%.

 Sandy Shultz PhD (co-I): We request 0.6 calendar months effort support during Year 1-5 ($5,131 annually including fringe).
-Dr Shultz will work with Dr. O’Brien to contribute to the following aspects of the work at the University of Melbourne.
-Dr O’Brien will contribute to the following: design of experiments, supervision and training of post-doctoral fellows and Research Assistants, supervision and training of personnel in surgeries, drug administrations, video-EEG studies and analysis, MRI acquisitions and analysis, histology studies, animal handling and behavioral studies, blood sampling, molecular and histological studies at the University of Melbourne.
-Dr. Shultz has particular expertise in the FPI rat model, and will take primary responsibility for supervising these.
+Dr. Shultz will work with Dr..
+O’Brien to contribute to the following aspects of the work at the University of Melbourne.
+Dr. O’Brien will contribute to the following: design of experiments, supervision and training of post-doctoral fellows and Research Assistants, supervision and training of personnel in surgeries, drug administrations, video-EEG studies and analysis, MRI acquisitions and analysis, histology studies, animal handling and behavioral studies, blood sampling, molecular and histological studies at the University of Melbourne.
+Dr..
+Shultz has particular expertise in the FPI rat model, and will take primary responsibility for supervising these.
 He will also contribute to data discussion and analysis and presentation in manuscripts and conferences.
 No annual increases are planned in this requested amount.
 Fringe benefits at The University of Melbourne are 31.19%.

 To be appointed, PhD (post-doctoral fellow): We request 12 calendar months effort support during Years 1-5 ($87,547 annually).
 The post-doctoral fellow will, with the assistance of the Research Assistant/Technician, perform the live animal studies at the University of Melbourne, including surgeries, drug administrations, video-EEG studies and analysis, MRI acquisitions and analysis, histology studies, animal handling and behavioral studies, blood sampling, molecular and histological studies, Fringe benefits at The University of Melbourne are 31.19%.